★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do CME FedWatch and U.S. Bureau of Economic Analysis (BEA) cover?

-Both cover common asset types.
-CME FedWatch also includes Futures.
-U.S. Bureau of Economic Analysis (BEA) adds coverage for Other.
+CME FedWatch covers futures.
+U.S. Bureau of Economic Analysis (BEA) covers other.

 Does CME FedWatch or U.S. Bureau of Economic Analysis (BEA) have real-time data?

-CME FedWatch offers real-time data feeds, which is essential for active traders.
-U.S. Bureau of Economic Analysis (BEA) uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+CME FedWatch offers real-time data, which matters if you trade actively.
+U.S. Bureau of Economic Analysis (BEA) runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from CME FedWatch and U.S. Bureau of Economic Analysis (BEA)?